bt70879/Snackbar/README.md

 # Snackbar
-creates a snackbar that returns change and restocks
+This creates a snackbar where you can buy snacks and it wil return your change and will restock the machines.